Identifying your ICP

 Technical SetupWriting good cold emailsMore advanced tipsCustomer Stories

-Telescope + FindymailTechnical Setup
+Telescope + FindymailAdvanced Client + FindymailTechnical Setup

 Sending cold emails in 2024 requires a solid technical foundation to ensure you’re not landing in spam.
 Nothing too difficult to setup, but it’s easy to miss some steps or not be aware of it.